GitTimeraider/commafeed/README.md

 - Upstream files this fork doesn't use (the JVM Dockerfile, the release script and Renovate/stale-bot/sponsor configs) are removed.
 [CHANGELOG.md](CHANGELOG.md) is kept as-is: it's the upstream project's changelog.

-See [Maintaining this fork](#maintaining-this-fork) for how to pull in upstream changes and keep things up to date.

 ## Features

 - 4 different layouts